lijinf2/gqr/script/README.md

 ### Data generation or transformation

 GQR only takes fvecs as input formats.
-We can generate random datasets or transform existing datasets under folder data_to_fvecs.
+We can generate random datasets or transform existing datasets under folder `./data_to_fvecs`.

 ### K-Means hashing

-K-Means Hashing requires other scirpts to run, please refer to folder ../learn/KMH/readme.txt for details.
+K-Means Hashing requires other scirpts to run, please refer to folder `../learn/KMH` for details.